dstackai/dstack/docs/blog/posts/h100-mi300x-inference-benchmark.md

 | **Low precision**         | FP8        | FP8        | FP4, FP6, FP8 | FP4, FP6, FP8 |

 ## Thanks to our friends

-This benchmark wouldn’t have been possible without the generous support of our friends in the AI research community.

 ### Hot Aisle